 Ensure Documentation is Concise

 I am busier than ever cleaning up after “self-inflicted” legal problems caused by non-lawyers.
-They create various real estate and finance agreements that include, but are not limited to mortgages, loan assignments, leases, purchase agreements, contractor agreements, and lease options.
-Trust me, I am not complaining, but the last time I checked, the real estate business is hard enough without having to deal with the frustration, delays and setbacks caused by poorly drafted documents and weak due diligence.
-Recently, a purchase agreement earned my client a high 5-figure settlement, all because the draftor, a non-lawyer, failed to include one sentence in their agreement.
+They create various real estate and finance agreements that include, but are not limited to, mortgages, loan assignments, leases, purchase agreements, contractor agreements, and lease options.
+Trust me, I am not complaining, but the last time I checked, the real estate business was hard enough without having to deal with the frustration, delays, and setbacks caused by poorly drafted documents and weak due diligence.
+Recently, a purchase agreement earned my client a high 5-figure settlement, all because the drafter, a non-lawyer, failed to include one sentence in their agreement.
 Yes, one sentence.

 Obtain Inspections and Certificates of Occupancy